AquiGorka/boilerplate/README.md

 + hot reloading
 + standardjs
-+ init script (for titles, names and project specifics, ej. including react-router)
++ init script (for titles, names and project specifics)
 + CSS preprocessor?
 Still needs some thinking, maybe some react-css-tool?